hivemq/hivemq-mqtt-client-dotnet/README.md

 * **Extensively Documented**: What good is it without excellent documentation?
 * **Supported**: Contact us anytime in [this repository](https://github.com/hivemq/hivemq-mqtt-client-dotnet/issues), in the [community forum](https://community.hivemq.com) or [through support](https://www.hivemq.com/support/).

+_Do you have a success story with this client?
+[Let us know]().
+We'd love to feature your story in a blog post or video and you'll get some sweet HiveMQ swag (and publicity) along the way._

 ## Install

 ... via NuGet